Network Valuation in Financial Systems: Main results

 \section{Main results}

-We now outline the most general results, which apply to generic feasible valuation functions.
+We now outline the most general results, which apply to generic valuation functions.
+Proofs are reported in the Appendix.

-\begin{theorem}[Existence] The set of solutions of \eqref{eq:compact} is a complete lattice. \end{theorem} This implies in particular that the set of solutions is non-empty and that there exist a least $\mathbf{E}^-$ and greatest solution $\mathbf{E}^+$ such that for any solution $\mathbf{E}^*$, $E^-_i\leq E^*_i\leq E^+_i$, for all $i$.
-Within the set of solutions, the greatest solution is the most desirable outcome for all banks, as it simultaneously minimizes losses for all of them.
-Understanding how to compute such solution is therefore of paramount importance.
-Let us explicitly note that every solution $\mathbf{E}^*$ of \eqref{eq:compact} corresponds to a fixed point of the iterative map
+\begin{theorem}[Existence of greatest and least solution] If all valuations functions in the map $\Phi$ take values in $[0,1]$ and are non-decreasing, the set of equations \eqref{eq:compact} admits a greatest solution $\mathbf{E}^{\mathrm{max}}(t)$ and a least solution $\mathbf{E}^{\mathrm{min}}(t)$. \end{theorem} The result above implies that the set of solutions is non-empty and that for any solution $\mathbf{E}^*(t)$, $E^{\mathrm{min}}_i(t)\leq E^*_i(t)\leq E^{\mathrm{max}}_i(t)$, for all $i$.
+Within the set of solutions, the greatest solution is the most desirable outcome for all banks, as it simultaneously minimizes individual and total losses.
+In contrast, the least solution corresponds to the worst case scenario, as it simultaneously maximizes individual and total losses.
+Let us explicitly note that every solution $\mathbf{E}^*(t)$ of \eqref{eq:compact} corresponds to a fixed point of the iterative map

 and viceversa.
-Eq.\ \eqref{eq:iter_map} defines the usual Picard iteration algorithm (called ``fictitious sequential default algorithm'' in \cite{eisenberg2001systemic}) and in principle provides a method to compute the solutions with arbitrary precision, as we will show in the following.
-Iterating the map starting from an arbitrary $\mathbf{E}^{(0)}$ does not guarantee that the solutions $\mathbf{E}^+$ and $\mathbf{E}^-$ can be attained.
+Eq.\ \eqref{eq:iter_map} defines the Picard iteration algorithm and in principle provides a method to compute the solutions with arbitrary precision, as we will show in the following.

+Iterating the map starting from an arbitrary $\mathbf{E}^{(0)}(t)$ does not guarantee that the solutions $\mathbf{E}^{\mathrm{max}}(t)$ or $\mathbf{E}^{\mathrm{min}}(t)$ can be attained.
 In fact different solutions of \eqref{eq:compact} can be found depending on the chosen starting point.
-Moreover, some solutions might be \emph{unstable}, in the sense that, while still satisfying \eqref{eq:compact}, choosing a starting point for Picard iteration algorithm arbitrary close to (but not equal to) such solutions, will result in the iterative map converging to another solution of \eqref{eq:compact}.
-The problem of finding the least and greatest solution this problem is solved by the following theorems:
+Moreover, some solutions might be \emph{unstable}, in the sense that, while still satisfying \eqref{eq:compact}, choosing a starting point for the Picard iteration algorithm arbitrary close to (but not equal to) such solutions, may result in the iterative map converging to another solution of \eqref{eq:compact}.
+The problem of finding the least and greatest solution this problem is solved by the following two theorems.